jimsmart/drivercaps/README.md

 ## 'Under Construction'

-TODO skip to Output/Reports, below, if you just want to view see the capability reports.
+TODO skip to Output/Reports, below, if you just want to view the capability reports.

 TODO generate links to all reports